JohnPham92/personal_site/content/articles/intro_first_post.md

 Authors: John Pham
 Summary: Introductory Post

+In hopes of finding art to cover my barren apartment walls, I created a web crawler for an auction site that sends an email alert right before final bidding.
+Eager to have a weekend project, I was almost too quick to fork over &#128176;
-For a weekend project, I wrote a script that scrapes data from an auction site and sends an email alert prior to auction end.
-I was quick to reach for a new EC2 instance but remembered I had a Digital Ocean droplet that hosts my blog.
-The original blog was created nearly 8 years ago when I was still writing everything as nested for loops.
-My decision to use Django at the time was beginner's ambitions, and I've since simplified my personal site into a static web page hosted on the same droplet.
-I also wanted to use this as an opportunity to start anew as well and have deleted my older posts.
+to AWS, then remembered I had a Digital Ocean droplet serving the 5 yearly hits to my blog.

+That original blog was created nearly 8 years ago when I was still learning my way around programming.
+I was eager to learn which ended up being a Django that I painstakingly copy and pasted code from a YouTube video.
+And I wrote custom HTML/CSS as proof of my expertise from myspace pages of yestyear.
+Now <s> with less to prove </s> with an appreciation for simplicity, I'm starting with a static site.
+I also wanted to use this as an opportunity to start anew with content.
+Hoping to win some art to have something to talk about.

 Cheers to kicking off this new version!